Entrepreneurship Education Teacher

 Medical Considerations in Nicaragua

-- Nicaragua may not be able to support Volunteers with the following medical conditions: insulin-dependent diabetes; ongoing behavioral health support.
+- Nicaragua may not be able to support Volunteers with the following medical conditions: insulin-dependent diabetes; requiring a psychiatrist for psychotropic medications support; ongoing counseling.

 - The following medication(s) are not permitted for legal or cultural reasons: none identified.